Free-ranging dog: Bhutan

 In October 2023, Bhutan achieved 100% sterilization of its free-roaming dogs.
 A nationwide sterilization initiative was carried out under the Nationwide Accelerated Dog Population Management and Rabies Control Program (NADPM&RCP) by the government.
 The program to manage stray dogs started in 2009 and multiple phases were carried out to achieve 100% sterilization.

 Stray dogs are feared in Bhutan when they move around in packs.
 Dog bites are of concern in almost all cities.
 In May 2022, six feral stray dogs mauled and killed a seven-year-old girl in Genekha.
-Stray dogs have also historically poised a problem for tourists in Bhutan, who have complained about the disturbance caused by nightly howls.
+Stray dogs have also historically posed a problem for tourists in Bhutan, who have complained about the disturbance caused by nightly howls.

 An ear notch indicates a dog has been sterilized and vaccinated.